 CDN distributes your media and stores web versions on numerous servers around the world.
 The biggest advantage for you is that your visitors are automatically directed to the server of the nearest location.
 Technically speaking, this will lower the page latency and provide a lower load time.
 Check the use case below to see how CDN is put into practice.

 The key principle behind the use of CDN is to solve the problem of latency.
 Latency is the delay between the moment you request an asset and the moment it appears on your screen.
 In the case of Bynder, latency would only happen if the people who need to access the assets are geographically distant from the hosting server.

-Bynder leverages 5 hosting servers around the world: Frankfurt for Europe & Middle East, US East Coast & US West Coast for North & Central America, Tokyo for Asia Pacific, and Sydney for Australia and New Zealand.
+Bynder leverages multiple hosting servers around the world: Frankfurt for Europe & Middle East, US East Coast & US West Coast for North & Central America and Tokyo for Asia Pacific.
 This structure allows Bynder to serve assets at a high speed around the globe, with close to no latency.
 However, in some cases, certain clients may require ultra-high performance levels for the delivery of their assets.

-For example, if a client is located in Australia, the hosting server will be Sydney.
+For example, if a client is located in California, Unites States the hosting server will be US West Coast.
 In order to maximize performance, the client can make use of CDN in order to make sure that the assets are served as quickly as possible.